jimeh/common-flow/common-flow.md

        the official git
        documentation:
        <https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project>
+    2. You SHOULD never blindly commit all changes with "git commit -a".
+Use "git add" to add individual changes to the staging area so you are fully aware of what you are committing.
-    2. You SHOULD always use "--force-with-lease" when doing a force push.
+    3. You SHOULD always use "--force-with-lease" when doing a force push.
 The plain "--force" option is dangerous and destructive.
 More
        information:
        <https://developer.atlassian.com/blog/2015/04/force-with-lease/>
-    3. You SHOULD understand and be comfortable with
+    4. You SHOULD understand and be comfortable with
        rebasing: <https://git-scm.com/book/en/v2/Git-Branching-Rebasing>
-    4. It is RECOMMENDED that you always do "git pull --rebase" instead of "git pull" to avoid unnecessary merge commits.
+    5. It is RECOMMENDED that you always do "git pull --rebase" instead of "git pull" to avoid unnecessary merge commits.
 You can make this the default behavior of "git pull" with "git config --global pull.rebase true".
-    5. It is RECOMMENDED that all branches be merged using "git merge --no-ff".
+    6. It is RECOMMENDED that all branches be merged using "git merge --no-ff".
        This makes sure the reference to the original branch is kept in the commits, allows one to revert a merge by reverting a single merge commit, and creates a merge commit to mark the integration of the branch with